shuaibiyy/awesome-tf/README.md

 - [Your Weekly Dose of Terraform](https://bit.ly/terraform-youtube) - YouTube channel with weekly live streams covering Terraform news, reviews, interviews, Q&A, live coding, and some hacking with Terraform.
 - [Terraform explained in 15 mins](https://www.youtube.com/watch?v=l5k1ai_GBDE) - Terraform explained in 15 mins.
 - [Terraform Course](https://www.youtube.com/watch?v=SLB_c_ayRMo) - Automate your AWS cloud infrastructure.
 - [How to Build Reusable, Composable, Battle tested Terraform Modules](https://www.youtube.com/watch?v=LVgP63BkhKQ) - Yevgeniy Brikman talks about how to write Terraform code so that it is reusable, composable and testable.
-The presentation focuses on Terraform modules, but also provides a brief and clear explanation of what problem Terraform was created to solve and a short demo of Terraform basics (~39 min, October 2017).
+The presentation focuses on Terraform modules but also provides a brief and clear explanation of what problem Terraform was created to solve and a short demo of Terraform basics (~39 min, October 2017).
 - [Building Scalable, Repeatable Infrastructure in the Cloud with Terraform](https://www.youtube.com/watch?v=cG7pcksTAnY) - Demonstrates how Terraform enables the practice of Infrastructure as Code by deploying TeamCity in AWS using a hosted PostgreSQL.
 - [Creating a Google Compute Instance with Terraform](https://www.youtube.com/watch?v=fo3VX33Zx0c) - Example of creating a Google Compute Instance with Terraform code.
 - [Creating a Terraform Provider for Just About Anything](https://www.hashicorp.com/resources/creating-terraform-provider-for-anything) - Learn how to contribute to a Terraform provider or create your own from this walkthrough.